SathyaBhat/sathyasays.com/content/posts/2017-04-28-accessing-chef-databag-items-from-within-attributes.md

 Chef provides an easy way to search and fetch databag and databag items from within a recipe:

-For ex to fetch a databag called admins, it&#8217;s as easy as:
+For ex to fetch a databag called admins, it's as easy as:

 <pre>admins = data_bag('admins')</pre>